 So we are heirs of God and joint heirs as brethren with Christ.
 He has gone ahead, through a resurrection to glory as the Pioneer.
 He is the firstborn of many brethren and He has inherited all things in God’s Kingdom.

 We are heirs and our Elder Brother and High Priest supervises our spiritual development and prepares us to be kings and priests, reigning with Him.
-He will have made us kings and priests to our God and we will reign on earth with Christ as Revelation 5:10 tells us.
+He will have made us kings and priests to our God and we will reign on earth with Christ.

 Isaiah 9:6-7 For unto us a Child is born, unto us a Son is given; and the government will be upon His shoulder.
 And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of His government and peace there will be no end, upon the throne of David and over His kingdom, to order it and establish it with judgment and justice from that time forward, even forever.
 The zeal of the Lord of hosts will perform this.

 In verse 7,"to order it" means to raise up; to confirm it; to cause it to stand.
 And "to establish it" means to place it on a firm foundation; to make it firm.
 As imitators of Christ we are given an example here of what we must do as Christians and in our own family and in God's church, to advance God's work.

 In learning to be kings and priests who will rule with Christ, we must be working to order and establish God's way of life in our own families.
 The husband and father must lead in this as his wife submits to his efforts and direction, in working under Christ to produce a Christian household.

 God’s Family is characterized by order, unity, and peace and He expects us to learn this in our own Christian families and in our own membership in the household of God—the church.